ouspg/LLM-Hackathon/README.md

 ### <ins>Garak</ins>

-If you aren't already connected to the **llm_hackathon** container's shell, do so with the command:
+If you aren't already attached to the **llm_hackathon** container's shell, do so with the command:
 ```console
   docker exec -ti llm_hackathon sh
 ```